 Poetry is everything that is human, emotion, passion, love, grief.
 To me it has the power of making us to change the way we look at and listen to the world.
 To see beauty where it seemingly doesn’t exist.
 To feel and experience deeper.
 When I read a poem, I can suddenly find myself in a world of wonder.
 Similarly to when I pick up up my camera to explore the extraordinary world we live in.

 I have loved poetry for most of my life.
 It was my professor of French at grammar school, who started the sparkle.
 He made me understand that I don’t have to understand.
 That it is more about feeling than reason.

-Over the years of reading and collecting poetry I have realised that I have a need to reach inside and try to write my own poems.
+Over the years of reading and collecting poems I have realised that I have a need to reach inside and try to write my own.
 It has never been easy for me to express what moves me in eloquent words.
 I might fail miserably over and over again, but at least I can’t say I failed to try.
 As one of the most notorious dreamers and a would-be opera singer Florence Foster Jenkins said “Some may say that I couldn’t sing, but no one can say that I didn’t sing.”
-She might have been called “the world’s worst opera singer”, but she had a huge heart and certainly didn’t lack passion and love for what she did and believed in.
+She might have been called “the world’s worst opera singer”, but she certainly didn’t lack passion and love for what she did and believed in.

 They say that a picture is worth a thousand words.
 But is it really?
 Can we compare them at all?
 It seems that I am not the only one who has their doubts.
 An American writer Jarod Kintz made a very good point: